Aliases for UBE2L6 Gene

 GeneCards Summary for UBE2L6 Gene

 UBE2L6 (Ubiquitin Conjugating Enzyme E2 L6) is a Protein Coding gene.
-Among its related pathways are Parkinsons Disease Pathway and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Interferon gamma signaling.
 Gene Ontology (GO) annotations related to this gene include ligase activity and acid-amino acid ligase activity.
 An important paralog of this gene is UBE2L5.

 Catalyzes the covalent attachment of ubiquitin or ISG15 to other proteins.
 Functions in the E6/E6-AP-induced ubiquitination of p53/TP53.
 Promotes ubiquitination and subsequent proteasomal degradation of FLT3.